rmv6471/rmv6471.github.io/README.md

 The correlation heatmap below visualizes the relationships between all numerical features in the dataset, including temperature, irradiation, time-of-day variables, and DC power output.

-A strong positive correlation is observed between **irradiation** and **DC power**, which aligns with physical expectations: the more sunlight hitting the panels, the more electrical energy they generate.
-Module temperature also shows moderate correlation with power output because panels heat up during periods of strong sunlight.
+A strong positive correlation is observed between **irradiation** and **DC power**.
+This correlation directly aligns with physical expecations, as the more sunlight hits panels, the more energy they are able to generate.
+Additionally, module temperature also shows moderate correlation with power output because panels heat up during periods of strong sunlight.

 ![Correlation Heatmap](assets/IMG/heatmap.png)